forcedotcom/SalesforceCanvasFrameworkSDK/README.md

 ### How to get Heroku logs

-To access your logs on Heroku you can perform the following.
-For more information on Heroku logs click [here](https://devcenter.heroku.com/articles/logging)
+To access your logs on Heroku, use the following command.
+For more information on Heroku logs click [here](https://devcenter.heroku.com/articles/logging).

       heroku logs --tail